antonme/openapi-dsl/README.md

 ## Performance Optimizations

 This server is optimized for performance:
-- In-memory storage for fast lookups
+- In-memory storage for fast-enough lookups
 - Inverted indexing for efficient word searches
 - Normalization of headwords for case-insensitive matching
 - Caching of parsed dictionaries to avoid re-parsing on restart